fract4d/gnofract4d/README.md

 If FFmpeg is installed it will be possible to create videos.

-On MacOS, you can install the dependencies using brew:
+On macOS, you can install the dependencies using brew:

     brew install librsvg python3 pkg-config cairo gtk+3 pygobject3 py3cairo libpng jpeg